Glasgow - nalan's paintings

 Saturday, 25 January 2025

-Robert Burns and Human Rights
+Robert Burns and Women's Rights

 The 25th of January is the birthday of Scottish poet Robert Burns (1759-1796).
 On the evening of that day, millions of his fans around the world gather for a "Burns' Supper" in his honor.
 After a meal of haggis, neeps, and tatties* they drink a toast of whisky to "The Bard" and listen to some of his poems.
 At midnight on January 1, much of the world sings "Auld Lang Syne," the song based on Burns' poem of that name.
 They pledge to "take a cup o' kindness yet, for auld lang syne!"